The Surprising Connection Between Uric Acid and Cardiovascular Health

 One theory proposes that elevated uric acid levels contribute to endothelial dysfunction, impairing the delicate lining of blood vessels.
 This dysfunction can lead to the formation of plaques, restricted blood flow, and increased risk of heart attacks and strokes.
 Additionally, uric acid may promote inflammation and oxidative stress, further exacerbating cardiovascular damage.

 Given the potential role of uric acid in cardiovascular disease, maintaining optimal levels may have significant implications for our heart health.
-Lifestyle modifications, such as adopting a healthy diet low in purines (which are found in certain foods like red meat and seafood), low in sugar (especially food and drinks made with high fructose corn syrup), reducing alcohol consumption, may help decrease uric acid levels.
+Lifestyle modifications, such as adopting a diet lower in purines (found in certain foods like red meat and seafood), sugar (especially high fructose corn syrup), and alcohol, may help decrease uric acid levels.
 Regular exercise, weight management, increasing fiber, and adequate hydration also play essential roles in mitigating hyperuricemia.

 If you are interested in checking your uric acid level, it can be done with a simple blood test.
-At Spero Wellness, it costs just $21 (plus $20 draw fee).
 The goal for cardiovascular health is to achieve a level <7.0.
-If your level is higher than that, you are invited to make an appointment with health coach in-training Cheryl Herbison, or registered dietician Chelsi Webster to explore ways to lower your uric acid level naturally.
-If still not at goal, then we can explore ways to decrease your need for diuretics & antihypertensives (if applicable), add supplements and/or possibly add medication to help.
-You are welcome to call us at 715-861-2300 to schedule a lab visit and/or learn more about our nutrition services.
+If your level is higher, you are invited to make an appointment with health coach Julie Petranovitch or registered dietitian Chelsi Webster to explore ways to lower uric acid naturally.
+If still not at goal, we can explore ways to decrease your need for diuretics and antihypertensives (if applicable) and add supplements and/or possibly medication to help.
+You are welcome to call us at 715-861-2300 to schedule a lab visit and/or learn more about our coaching/nutrition services.